simeononsecurity/simeononsecurity.ch/content/articles/the-challenges-and-oppurtinities-of-implementing-devsecops-in-your-organization/index.en.md

 A critical component of DevSecOps is integrating **security testing** into every stage of application development.
 Including security testing code analysis checks throughout the software development lifecycle reduces security risks and helps in maintaining application quality.

-Incorporating such testing before deployment is highly effective as it allows developers to find and fix vulnerabilities early in the cycle when they are easier and less expensive to fix.
+Incorporating such testing before deployment is highly effective as it allows developers to find and fix vulnerabilities early in the cycle when they're easier and less expensive to fix.
 Also, automated testing tools can identify vulnerabilities quickly for a faster release without sacrificing quality.

 However, integrating automated **security testing** in every stage of the cycle requires significant upfront investment in terms of time and money, as well as integration with existing software development tools.
 This is a significant challenge for teams with established workflows and methods of software development.